mistweaverco/zana-client/README.md

 If the file doesn't exist,
 Zana will create it for you (when you install a package).

-1. Start Zana by running `zana` in your terminal.
-2. Use the arrow keys (or hjkl) to navigate the packages.
-3. Use `enter` to install a package.
-4. Use `enter` to update a package.
-5. Use `backspace` to remove a package.
-6. Use `/` to filter packages.
-7. Use `q` to quit Zana.

 It's advised to keep the `zana-lock.json` file in version control.

 ### Modify environment path